Tramadol hydrochloride and paracetamol

 metoclopramide, domperidone or ondansetron, used to treat nausea and vomiting

-cholestyramine, used to reduce cholesterol
+cholestyramine, used to reduce cholesterol in the blood

 busulfan, a cancer therapy